stacyspiva/h1-sample-doc-site/docs/Policy-Scope-Editing-Scope.md

 ---
-id: Defining-Scope
+id: Editing-Scope
-title: Defining Scope
+title: Editing Scope
 ---
 Your Scope is a collection of assets you want hackers to hack on.